itsmarsss/thiswebsitedoesnotexist/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser

+## Analytics Dashboard

+Visit `/searchboard` to view analytics about the most popular generated pages.
+The dashboard shows:

+-   Most requested paths
+-   Number of times each path was requested
+-   Last request timestamp for each path

+Analytics are automatically collected whenever a page is generated.

 ## How It Works

 1. When a user visits any path (e.g., `/cool/page`), the app captures the full path